conformal/coinvoice-plugins/woocommerce/README.md

    the correct directory.
 Typically this directory is at
    ```wp-content/plugins/``` from the WordPress base directory.
 For example:
    ```/var/www/wordpress/wp-content/plugins```; note that this is an example
-   and that it typically varies per webserver.
+   and that it typically varies per web server.
 To extract the zip archive do something along these lines: ```unzip coinvoice-woocommerce-e5db7ae.zip```.

 -or-